Mount Steele: First ascent in 1935

 Walter A. Wood led a team consisting of Foresta Wood (Walter's wife), Swiss guide Hans Fuhrer, Joseph W. Fobes, Harrison Wood and I. Pearce Hazard.
 The expedition approached the peak on the eastern side from Kluane Lake.
 Base camp was established at the foot of the Steele Glacier with horses carrying loads to Advance Base Camp (known as Camp 6) further along the glacier.
 ABC provided good views of the mountain and the team decided on the east ridge as their line of ascent.

 After waiting for the weather to improve after heavy snowfalls, a four-man team consisting of Walter Wood, Harrison Wood, Fuhrer and Forbes left Camp 8 at the base of the ridge.
-Their plan to was to make a 2440 m push to the summit.
+Their plan was to make a 2440 m push to the summit.
 After steady upwards progress, deteriorating weather forced them to return to Camp 8 where they waited out a five-day storm which dumped over a metre of fresh snow.
 They started out again on August 15 and the ascent was made easier this time by windblown and hard steep snow slopes rather than steep soft snow on their earlier attempt.
 At 4570 m, a plateau of wretched snow forced the team to crawl on all fours.
 Walter Wood commented:

 The humour of it impressed me.
 Here were four supposedly normal human beings crawling across a snow field 15,000 ft. up in the air, engaged in what they fondly believed to be a sporting venue.

 Alternating the lead every 100 paces, they made their way from the plateau to the top, finally reaching the summit at 2:30 pm.
 The team enjoyed a blissful thirty minutes of windless conditions on top before beginning their descent.